TwitchRecover/TwitchRecover/README.md

 ### There are two current versions available, the alpha of the 2.0 version which has 17 different features and the 1.2 version which is the last current stable version.
 **If you use the 2.0 alpha and experience an issue, please report the issue so I can fix it for the beta and final releases.**

+### Twitch has just started fully deleting a greater percentage of VODs also from their VOD servers when a streamer deletes the VOD.
+If you cannot find a VOD it is because that one has fallen fate to Twitch's updated deletion process.

 ## Downloads:
 <break/>